-Our results show that the sliding mean of annual maxima (both hourly and daily) has a higher number of significant correlations with the statistics of sub-daily rainfall maxima than the other teleconnection indexes.
-Application to different regions and hydroclimatic contexts may result in a higher relevance of other teleconnections.
-WeMOI and EA-WR than with the other indices.
-Moreover, the relationship between WeMOI and L-moments these indices and sliding mean of extreme rainfall shows clear spatial patterns across the study area, whose robustness is confirmed by their limited sensitivity to the chosen grid resolution and the partial agreement with previous studies (Caroletti et al., 2021; Romano et al., 2022).
+Our results show that the sliding mean of annual maxima (both hourly and daily) has a higher number of significant correlations with WeMOI and EA-WR than with the other indices.
+Moreover, the relationship between these indices and sliding mean of extreme rainfall shows clear spatial patterns across the study area, whose robustness is confirmed by their limited sensitivity to the chosen grid resolution and the partial agreement with previous studies (Caroletti et al., 2021; Romano et al., 2022).
 Similar patterns are found when considering the areas where the goodness-of-fit of the climate-informed regional models (where the mean depends on the WeMOI and EA-WR) outperforms the stationary approach.
 As well, this is coherent with the known spatial variability of precipitation regimes over the region.